 Yes!
 Take whatever you won’t eat and lay them down in a baking dish.
 Add in the extra sauce around the shells.
 Cover and wrap tightly in aluminum foil and tuck into freezer for up to three months.

-No boil noodles has truly transformed my meal time when it comes to pasta.
+No boil noodles have truly transformed my meal time when it comes to pasta.
 Give this recipe a try today and let me know how you enjoy it!

 Have you tried stuffed shells in Ninja Foodi before?